Echiura: Behaviour

 A spoon worm can move about on the surface by extending its proboscis and grasping some object before pulling its body forward.
 Some worms, such as Echiurus, can leave the substrate entirely, swimming by use of the proboscis and contractions of the body wall.

 Digging behaviour has been studied in Echiurus echiurus.
 When burrowing, the proboscis is raised and folded backwards and plays no part in the digging process.
 The front of the trunk is shaped into a wedge and pushed forward, with the two anterior chaetae (hooked chitinous bristles) being driven into the sediment.
 Next the rear end of the trunk is drawn forward and the posterior chaetae anchor it in place.
 These manoeuvres are repeated and the worm slowly digs its way forwards and downwards.
 It takes about forty minutes for the worm to disappear from view.
 The burrow descends diagonally and then flattens out, and it may be a metre or so long before ascending vertically to the surface.

 Spoon worms are typically detritivores, extending the flexible and mobile proboscis and gathering organic particles that are within reach.
 Some species can expand the proboscis by ten times its contracted length.
 The proboscis is moved by the action of cilia on the lower (ventral) surface "creeping" it forward.
 When food particles are encountered, the sides of the proboscis curl inward to form a ciliated channel.

 A worm such as Echiurus, living in the sediment, extends its proboscis from the rim of its burrow with the ventral side on the substrate.
-The surface of the proboscis is well equipped with mucus glands to which food particles adhere.
+The surface of the proboscis is well equipped with mucous glands to which food particles adhere.
 The mucus is bundled into boluses by cilia and these are passed along the feeding groove by cilia to the mouth.
 The proboscis is periodically withdrawn into the burrow and later extended in another direction.